rchain/rchain/integration-testing/readme.md

 ...
 ```

-The difference between the two approaches is the fact that wih `@parametrize.cartezian`, if the fixtures are session,
+The difference between the two approaches is the fact that wih `@parametrize.cartesian`, if the fixtures are session,
 package or module scoped, they are setup at the same time.
 In the above example if a,b,c,q,w,e will all live at the same
 time and might make the tests slow or fail if they use a lot of resources.
 This is the reason why test_casper_propose_and_deploy
 is not using `@paremetrize.cartesian`.